prncsskyrgcn/WeatherApp_RogacionPrincessKaye/README.md

       Server is up and running on port: 3000
 6. Type in your browser "localhost:3000" to locate the port.
 7. Then you will see the weather app.

+### If you ever encountered an error might delete the files' node modules and package-lock json code.
+### Then type "npm install" on your terminal to  install new package-lock json and node modules and proceed to step number five (mentioned above)